Dodge Dakota Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Dakota are $964 a year for full coverage insurance.
-Comprehensive insurance costs on average $132, collision costs $152, and liability costs $500.
+Estimated insurance prices for a Dodge Dakota are $964 every 12 months for full coverage insurance.
+Comprehensive insurance costs an estimated $132 a year, collision costs $152, and liability coverage costs $500.
 Liability-only coverage costs as little as $560 a year, with high-risk coverage costing $2,064 or more.
-Teen drivers pay the highest rates at $4,006 a year or more.
+Teenage drivers pay the most at $4,006 a year or more.

 Average premium for full coverage: $964